tagtogorg/tagtog-doc/webeditor.md

     <div class="two-third-col">
       <br/>
       <h4>Document navigator</h4>
       <p>Each button with an arrow pointing to left and right.
-If you click on the button with the left arrow, the previous document in the pool will be loaded.
-If you click on the button with the right arrow, the next document in the pool will be loaded.</p>
+If you click on the button with the left arrow, the previous document in the folder will be loaded.
+If you click on the button with the right arrow, the next document in the folder will be loaded.</p>
     </div>
     <div class="one-third-col">
       <div class="message">